durgadhatri/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_04_explore_pim.md

    * Password: <inject key="AzureAdUserPassword"></inject>

-1. In the Azure portal, in the **Search resources, services, and docs** text box at the top of the Azure portal page, type **Microsoft Entra ID** and press the **Enter** key.

-1. From the left navigation panel under **Manage** section, select **Users**.
+1. From the left navigation panel, expand **Identity**, expand **Users**, then select **All users**.

 1. Select **Diego Siciliani** from the list of users.

 1. Select **Reset password** from the top of the page.
-Since you have not previously signed in as Diego you don’t know his password and will need to reset the password.
+Since you haven't previously signed in as Diego, you don’t know his password, and will need to reset the password.

 1. When the password reset window opens, select **Reset Password** and copy the password.

    >**Note**: Kindly make a note of the new password, as you will need it in a subsequent task, to be able to sign in as the user.

-1. Close the password reset window by selecting the **X** at the top right corner of the page.

-1. Close Diego’s profile window by selecting the **X** at the top right corner of the page.

-1. Close the All users window by selecting the **X** at the top right corner of the page.
-You should now be on the Microsoft Entra ID page.
+1. From the left navigation panel, select **Home** to return the home page for the Microsoft Entra admin center.

 1. Keep the browser page open, as you will in the subsequent tasks.